Well it’s not going to fit in the postbox for a start, so you are going to need to find a courier to help you get your fishing gear delivered.

 You shouldn’t have any problems posting fishing rods internationally, other than the length of course.

-Restrictions are a bit more tight on long items being sent overseas as it can be costly for the couriers to move these sort of items.
+Restrictions are a bit tighter on long items being sent overseas as it can be costly for the couriers to move these sort of items.
 As long as your package is around 155 cm max in length you should still be able to book a courier service, ideal for telescopic fishing rods.

 Complete the customs forms we provide for international shipments correctly, including supplying a working contact telephone number in the destination you are sending to.